sketchplugins/plugin-directory/README.md

 - [7 Columns Calendar Creator](https://lstore.graphics/plugins/calendar/), by lstore.graphics: An easy-to-use plugin that allows you to generate a 7 Columns Calendar for any month
 - [Abstract](https://www.goabstract.com/), by Abstract: Abstract is a file management and version control tool for Sketch files
 - [Ace Jump](https://github.com/turbobabr/sketch-ace-jump), by Andrey Shakhmin: Quickly focus on various inspector's fields like font size, font weight and text/fill color using shortcuts.
-- [Adjust Button Shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
 - [AEFlowchart](https://github.com/tadija/aeflowchart), by Marko Tadić: Flowchart diagram plugin for Bohemian Coding Sketch app.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [Alembic](https://alembicforsketch.com), by Awkward: A Sketch plugin to extract a color palette from any layer that contains bitmap data.
 - [Align artboards and symbols](https://github.com/richardgazdik/sketch-align), by Richard Gazdik: Group and align your Sketch symbols and artboards by name.
-- [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.
 - [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
 - [Android Res Export](https://github.com/ashung/android_res_export), by Ashung Hung: Export Android resouces in Sketch, include PNG assets, app icon, nine-patch image and vector drawable.
 - [Angle](https://designcode.io/angle), by MengTo: Apply perspective transforms on screen mockups.
 Auto-detect screens by resolution and works on shapes and symbols.
 Super fast.